skrtdev/TelegramBot-API/docs.md

 ### sendMessage
-sendMessage can be used directly as a method of the main class, or as a metod of a Chat Object.
+sendMessage can be used directly as a method of the main class, or as a method of a Chat Object.

 ```php
 // main class